Complete Your Goal Of A Business Or Employment-Based Visa

 They don’t call it an alphabet soup for no reason!
 There are over 185 different kinds of visas or immigration statuses in the United States.
 There are two categories that apply to employment or business immigration: immigrant, where the ultimate goal is a Green Card, and non-immigrant, which is a temporary stay.
 Some non-immigrant visas allow you to convert to immigrant status and others do not.
 We can help you figure it out.

-What are the Different Types of Non-Immigrant Visas?
+What are the Different Types of Non-Immigrant and Employment-Based Immigrant Visas?

 - TN, NAFTA Professional (Mexicans and Canadians)